rafaelromao/romak/analysis.md

 </p>

 ### Finger Usage
-In Romak, fingers in the left hand will take less load than the equivalent fingers in the right hand.
+In Romak, most fingers in the left hand will take less load than the equivalent fingers in the right hand.

 ![img](img/fingers.png)